jeevan11jacob-svg/task-manager-devops/README.md

 The pipeline verifies that the Docker Compose services are running correctly after deployment.

-The pipeline is triggered through a GitHub webhook, allowing changes pushed to the repository to initiate the Jenkins workflow automatically.
+The pipeline is triggered through a GitHub webhook, allowing repository changes to initiate the Jenkins workflow automatically.

 ---